Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 Marquette Performance Insights

-- The 33.2 rebounds per game Marquette averages rank 304th in the country, and are 2.2 fewer than the 35.4 its opponents grab per contest.
+- The 33.2 rebounds per game Marquette averages rank 304th in the country, and are 2.2 fewer than the 35.4 its opponents collect per outing.

-- The Golden Eagles rank 48th in college basketball by averaging 102.4 points per 100 possessions on offense, and defensively are 64th in college basketball, allowing 84.7 points per 100 possessions.
+- The Golden Eagles rank 48th in college basketball with 102.4 points scored per 100 possessions, and 64th in college basketball defensively with 84.7 points conceded per 100 possessions.

-- Marquette has come up on top in the turnover battle by 4.7 turnovers per game, committing 9.9 (48th in college basketball action) while forcing 14.6 (52nd in college basketball).
+- Marquette wins the turnover battle by 4.7 per game, committing 9.9 (48th in college basketball) while its opponents average 14.6.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.